open-pulse/OpenPulse/README.md

 - New interface and visualization tools (optimization of animation and several new resources);
 - Enhancements of project files management;
 - New acoustic elements considering mean flow;
-- Enhanced orifice plate (considering now mean flow effects);
+- Enhanced orifice plate (considering mean flow effects);
 - New structural elements: expansion joint, flange and valve (integrated with acoustic analysis);
 - Gas properties obtained through a fluid thermodynamic database (mixtures enabled);
 - Enhanced animation of results (animation and saving set-up).